Wall Street's winning week rolls on, stocks flip early loss

 Stocks are ticking higher Thursday and building on their winning week as Wall Street sifts through a deluge of news about the economy, interest rates and corporate profits.

 The S&P 500 was 0.6% higher in afternoon trading after shaking off an early stumble, returning to its highest level in six weeks.
 The Dow Jones Industrial Average was wavering between small gains and losses.
-It was up 1 point, or less than 0.1%, at 31,877, as of 2:17 p.m.
-Eastern time, and the Nasdaq composite was 1% higher as Tesla and technology stocks led the market.
+It was up 50 points, or 0.2%, at 31,925, as of 3:35 p.m.
+Eastern time, and the Nasdaq composite was 1.1% higher as Tesla and technology stocks led the market.

 Much of Wall Street’s focus was on Europe, where a yearslong experiment with negative interest rates came to a close.
 In the United States, reports suggested the economy is slowing more than expected, while a better-than-expected profit report from Tesla headlined a mixed set from the nation’s biggest companies.
 Stocks briefly lost ground after President Joe Biden tested positive for COVID, but only by a bit.